airtonix/vue-localize/README.md

 router.start(App, '#app')
 ```
 Pay attention (!) there is no line with ```router.map(routes)``` in the code above.
-When using automatic routes localization, VueLocalize will transform your initial routes config and VueRouter will use it already transformed.
+When using automatic routes localization, VueLocalize will transform your initial router config and VueRouter will use it already transformed.
 So this line of code is built into the plugin.
 More detailed explanation below.

 #### Adding Vuex store module